 - Some children may start to experience physical changes related to puberty.

-- In the final stages of establishing a foundation for their gender identity.
-They may explore adult roles with reversal play (e.g., acting out the role of the opposite sex while playing house).
+- In the final stages of creating the base or foundation of their gender identity.
+They may explore adult roles with reverse role-play (e.g., acting out the role of the opposite sex while playing house).

-- Body exploration is common.
-They are aware of reproduction and the differences between the sexes, but may not be too interested.
+- They’re aware of reproduction and the differences between the sexes, but may not be too interested.

-- Their main attachments are still with those of the same sex.
+- Their main attachments are still often with those of the same sex.

 - May masturbate, sometimes to orgasm.